Liyap'ti

 Nomadic Lifestyle

-The mountains are divided into four distinct zones.
-Liyap’ti move to another zone at the start of each season and settle in any available stations – often moving between them.
-The central point of a zone houses a large stone monument which serves as a gathering point for Liyap’ti to trade information about the zone and divide important infrastructure tasks.
+The Liyap'ti move into a different Zone at the start of each season according to their Fate.
+They are free to move anywhere within a Zone, but are forbidden from moving to another Zone until a new season has begun.
+The central point of a Zone houses a large stone monument which serves as a gathering point for Liyap’ti to trade information about the zone and divide important infrastructure tasks.

-At the start of winter most Liyap’ti move into a zone which comprises a large settlement located around Liyapuri Lake, high in the lush mountains.
-Food is brought over from the other zones and shared among all.
+At the start of winter most Liyap’ti move into a Zone which comprises a large settlement located around Liyapuri Lake, high in the lush mountains.
+Food is brought over from the other Zones and shared among all.
 Some Liyap’ti are tasked with walking up and down the mountain to make sure ice does not block the flow of the river which stems from Liyapuri Lake.

 Hierarchy